mehl/hapi-ecma-decorators/README.md

-# Hapi ECMA Decorators for Routing
+# Hapi Routing Decorators using ECMA Proposal Stage 3

-I love decorators, and with esbuild supporting modern ECMAScript syntax starting from version 0.21, I am eager to embrace them in my projects.
-This package offers a seamless way to define routes in [hapi.dev](https://hapi.dev) using the new ECMAScript decorators.
+This package offers a seamless way to define routes in [hapi.dev](https://hapi.dev) using the new **ECMAScript decorators**, implementing the most current [Proposal Stage 3](https://github.com/tc39/proposal-decorators), using the also Stage 3 [metadata on decorators](https://github.com/tc39/proposal-decorator-metadata)

-Unfortunately these are still only a proposal, so things may still change.
+It is currently tested and known to work with esbuild 0.25+.

 ## Features